Educator of the Year

 - Implementing middle level change and reform at the local level and state or national level

-- Implementing recommendations outlined in This We Believe by clearly providing examples of how the successful implementation of characteristics impact student learning
+- Implementing recommendations outlined in The Successful Middle School: This We Believe by clearly providing examples of how the successful implementation of characteristics impact student learning

 - Mentoring, coaching, or teaching educators in middle level practice and philosophy